godotengine/godot-docs/classes/class_undoredo.rst

 - void  **add_undo_reference**  **(** :ref:`Object<class_object>` object  **)**

 Add an 'undo' reference that will be erased if the 'undo' history is lost.
-This is useful mostly for nodes rmoved with the 'do' call (not the 'undo' call!).
+This is useful mostly for nodes removed with the 'do' call (not the 'undo' call!).

 .. _class_UndoRedo_clear_history:

 - void  **clear_history**  **(** **)**

-Clear the undo/redo history and associated
+Clear the undo/redo history and associated references.

-references.

 .. _class_UndoRedo_commit_action: